CrzMonster/H-Birthday/README.md

 ## 🎁 About

 This is a small personal project — a one-page birthday surprise built to celebrate someone special.
-It greets the visitor with a warm birthday message, plays background music, and displays a live running counter (days, hours, minutes, and seconds) tracking time since a special moment.
+It greets the visitor with a warm birthday message, plays background music.

 ## ✨ Features

 - 🎈 Personalized birthday greeting
 - 🎵 Background audio that plays on the page
-- ⏱️ Live day/hour/minute/second counter
 - 💕 Simple, clean, mobile-friendly design

 ## 🛠️ Built With